How to Avoid Dumping Syndrome in Los Angeles, CA | HLB

 You’ll then drink a barium solution, which your doctor can see on the X-ray.

-Using this test, your doctor can observe how your body processes liquids to determine if you are suffering from dumping syndrome.
+Using this test, your doctor can observe how your body processes liquids to determine if you suffer from dumping syndrome.

 Who is Most at Risk for Dumping Syndrome?